toblum/McLighting/clients/AutoHotKey/README.md

 This was developed on Windows 7.
 The notification balloons look best and update in real time on Windows 7.
 On Windows 10, I reccommend changing the notification settings for AutoHotKey to not play a sound when they arrive.
 You must open the notification center on windows 10 to see the notifications in real time.

+The shortcuts only work on the numberpad and only when num lock is on!
+If you don't have a numberpad you must change the shortcuts to something else.
+Just be aware that you might be overrriding previously existing shortcuts!
+Here is the list of windows shortcuts: https://support.microsoft.com/en-us/help/12445/windows-keyboard-shortcuts

 The shortcuts are as follows:

 ctrl+windows+numpad4 decrements the animation mode